A spinal cord injury is damage to the

 Rehab centers help you adjust—physically and emotionally—to life with less mobility and feeling than you previously had.
 What rehab does depends on which part of your spine was injured.
 Rehab can include learning how to:

 Choosing the right rehab center is important.
 Be sure that you choose one that meets your specific needs.
-Before choosing a rehab center, ask questions about its staff, accreditation, and activities, and how it transitions you back into your community.
+Before choosing a rehab center,

 Good bladder management can improve your quality of life by preventing bladder problems, which is one of the biggest concerns for people who have spinal cord injuries (SCIs).